 - 1 can (14 oz) sweetened condensed milk (Longevity Brand is best)

 - 2 cans cold milk (whole or low-fat milk work fine)

 - 1 can plain yogurt with live active cultures

 - 1 cup water for the instant pot

 - In a large pitcher, mix together the sweetened condensed milk with the boiling water.
 Stir well until the milk has dissolved.
 Take milk straight from the fridge and add in two cans worth.
 (It is very important the milk is cold.)If you have a thermometer, measure the temperature of the mixture.
 It should be below 130 degrees F. Probiotic bacteria in yogurt dies when heated past 130 degrees.
 (See note below)*

 - Stir in the yogurt and mix well.
 Pour the yogurt mixture into clean, sterilized glass jars.
+Close the lids.
 Then, place in the Instant Pot.
 You can stack the jars on top of each other.
 Add 1 cup of water to the Instant Pot.